What age should you start training your gundog puppy?

 This article is about why I changed the age at which I start training puppies, and why I believe it is ok for you to start training your young puppy too if you want to.
 With certain provisos.

-Spaniels and hunting drive
+Building hunting drive

 Hunting game in order to flush rather than to retrieve is of course the spaniel’s primary role, and for many years it was believed that early discipline would inhibit a spaniel’s will to hunt.

 However, it is becoming increasingly clear that this is not such a great risk as was once thought.
 You can read more about this issue in this article: Hunting versus heelwork for spaniels.

-The essence of the article is that provided the young puppy is also given plenty of opportunity to explore and hunt in different types of terrain, he is most unlikely to abandon hunting just because you teach him to walk to heel at five months old.
+The article explains that provided your young gundog puppy is also given plenty of opportunity to explore and hunt in different types of terrain, he is most unlikely to abandon hunting just because you teach him to walk to heel at five months old.

 Working strain gundogs have been bred for many generations with retrieving desire in mind and most working retrievers and spaniels come pre-packaged with some desire to chase and pick up a thrown or moving object.